BullMQ

 });

-Finally, you should attach an error listener to your worker to avoid NodeJS raising an unhandled exception when an error occurs, something like this:
+Finally, you should attach an error listener to your worker to avoid NodeJS raising an unhandled exception when an error occurs.
+For example:

 worker.on('error', err => {